DonRyuDragoni/vibration-sim/README.md

 to demonstrate the response of the system for diferent levels of damping.

-This project was built using the [Leiningen][leiningen] project automation tool, with the `project-clj` template, so these are the only dependencies (though, because of the way Leiningen handles dependencies, you probably won't worry about it).
+This project was built using the [Leiningen][leiningen] project automation tool, with the `play-clj` template, so these are the only dependencies (though, because of the way Leiningen handles dependencies, you probably won't worry about it).